-Pras Michel trial: Who are the key players?
+The trial with A-listers, a Fugee and a fugitive

 - Published

+It's the strangest, starriest court case you might not yet have heard of.

-Jury selection has begun in the trial of former Fugees musician Prakazrel "Pras" Michel, marking the beginning of a court case involving global intrigue, a multi-billion dollar corruption scheme and a fugitive Malaysian tycoon sometimes referred to as Asia's "Great Gatsby".
+Jury selection has begun in the trial of former Fugees musician Prakazrel "Pras" Michel - a case with global intrigue, a multi-billion dollar corruption scheme, and a fugitive Malaysian tycoon sometimes referred to as Asia's "Great Gatsby".

 Prosecutors allege that Mr Michel, 50, took more than $100m (£81.4m) from Malaysian businessman Jho Low to convince former US President Donald Trump to abandon an investigation and allow the extradition of a prominent dissident to China.

-Additionally, Mr Michel stands accused of making illegal contributions to Barack Obama's 2012 US presidential campaign using a network of straw donors paid with foreign money.
+Additionally, Mr Michel stands accused of making illegal contributions to Barack Obama's 2012 US presidential campaign, using a network of third parties paid with foreign money.

-He now faces charges including conspiracy, witness tampering and a failure to register as a foreign agent.
+He now faces charges including conspiracy, witness tampering, and a failure to register as a foreign agent.
 If convicted, he faces more than 20 years in prison.
-Mr Michel has denied any willful wrongdoing in the case.
+Mr Michel has denied any wilful wrongdoing in the case.

-The case - which is expected to last most of April - could also see Hollywood A-listers including Leonardo DiCaprio, Trump allies Rudy Giuliani and Steve Bannon and American casino mogul Steve Wynn testify as witnesses, among others.
+The trial is expected to last most of April - and could see Hollywood A-listers including Leonardo DiCaprio, Trump allies Rudy Giuliani and Steve Bannon, and American casino mogul Steve Wynn testify as witnesses.

-Here are some of the players and notable potential witnesses in the case and how they're involved.
+Here are some of the players and potential witnesses in the case, and how they're involved.

 Jho Low

-At the heart of the trial is co-defendant Mr Low, a 41-year-old Malaysian businessman who is alleged to have stolen billions of dollars from his country's sovereign wealth fund in the now-infamous 1MDB scheme, history's largest embezzlement case.
-Some of the money was allegedly used to shower celebrities - including Mr DiCaprio, Kim Kardashian and model Miranda Kerr - with gifts.
+At the heart of the trial is co-defendant Jho Low, a 41-year-old Malaysian businessman who is alleged to have stolen billions of dollars from his country's sovereign wealth fund in the now-infamous 1MDB scheme, history's largest embezzlement case.
+Some of the money was allegedly used to shower gifts on celebrities including Mr DiCaprio, Kim Kardashian, and model Miranda Kerr.

 Rolling Stone has reported that Mr Low and Mr Michel first met at a Manhattan nightclub in 2006.